plexil-bh/plexil_docs/PLEXILExecution/PLEXILViewer.rst

 .. figure:: ../_static/images/Config-dialog.png
    :alt: config-dialog.png

-   config-dialog.png
+   config-dialog

 .. _starting_the_plexil_viewer:

 Starting the PLEXIL Viewer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The PLEXIL viewer is started by typing ``plexil`` at a Unix shell prompt.
-A single window will appear, showing the PLEXIL logo.
+The |PLEXIL| viewer is started by typing ``plexil`` at a Unix shell prompt.
+A single window will appear, showing the |PLEXIL| logo.
 On Linux systems, the top of this window will have a set of pulldown menu selections.
 Under MacOS, the pulldown menus appear in application menu bar at the top of the computer screen.